 Given its role as true four-passenger automobile, the Panamera also needed the rear seat space of a sedan and the cargo utility of wagon.
 These crucial parameters led to a rounded four-door hatchback design instead of a traditional three-box sedan.
 The hatchback allows for generous rear headroom, cargo utility and a sporty coupe-style profile.

 The driver's position is low for the typical luxury sedan, and similar to that in the 911 sports car.
 The standard seats may be the best there are.
 They're not fancy, in terms of a million adjustments, but it's easy to get them right, and they deliver a fabulous combination of support, grip and long-range comfort.
-The base power seats upgrade to 14-way adjustment in the Panamera Turbo, while buyers who love fiddling can choose the 18-way sport seats in all models.
+Power seats are standard, while 14-way adjustment comes in the Panamera Turbo, and 18-way sport seats are available.

 There are five gauges in the instrument binnacle, all large and easy to see.
 The tachometer sits front and center, black numbers on white background, with a gear indicator and big digital speed readout at the bottom.
 That's good, because the radial speedometer is marked in hard-to-read 25-mph increments.
 It sits to the left of the slightly larger tach, while a multi-function display sits to the right.
 Both of these contrast with the tach, using black backgrounds and white characters.
 The multi-function display shows a range of data chosen by the driver, from trip information to vehicle systems to navigation directions.
 Two smaller gauges at the edges complete the package: fuel level and coolant temperature on the right, and oil pressure and temperature on the left.